+Property-related income consists primarily of rental income.
 Rental income from leases on properties owned by the Fund is recognised on a straight line basis over the term of the lease.
 Any lease incentives granted are recognised as an integral part of the total rental income, over the term of the lease.
-Property expenditure is recognised on an accruals basis and is deducted from rental income to report net income from properties.